andrew-johnson-4/andrew-johnson-4/README.md

    * the development trajectories could then hopefully be more high-level, objective-oriented, product-oriented
 * Representation Selection for Closures with auto GC
    * oddly enough, this is also a library, not a hardcoded compiler feature
+* Fix C backend to be a true assembler
+   * currently there is some hard-coded logic that is technically a "compiler" backend
+   * we need to just expose all of these features to code to return to being a true assembler
+   * these are some pretty fun features like uniqueness types etc.

 ### Product Oriented Goals
 * Turn LM into a decent ["yak herder"](https://github.com/Lambda-Mountain-Compiler-Backend/lambda-mountain/wiki/Unopinionated-Philosophy#yak-herding-not-yak-shaving) for C programming